Bug #4801

 Related issues

-Updated by Oliver Soong about 14 years ago
+Updated by Oliver Soong over 14 years ago

 After getting the out of memory error, I generated a heap histogram, restarted Kepler, and generated another heap histogram. org.hsqldb.PointerNode looks good, as does org.hsqldb.CachedDataRow.
 There's no obvious class that's using all the memory, but I did notice that the number of ptolemy.kernel.util.NamedObj$SerializableObject jumps, as do ptolemy.kernel.util.NamedList and org.kepler.moml.NamedObjId.
 I'm guessing that there are multiple copies of the workflows floating around that aren't getting gc'ed.
 If I hook debug lines into the objectmanager and watch identityHashMap values for the various NamedObj receiving listeners, I can see 2-4 different java objects with the same name.